ibm-cloud-docs/speech-to-text/http.md

 The typical pattern for using sessions with the HTTP REST interface follows:

-1.  *Create a session* by calling the `POST sessions` method.
+1.  *Create a session* by calling the `POST /v1/sessions` method.
 The method locks a transcription engine to the session.
 You can use the session to process multiple recognition requests with the same engine.
 Use the method's `model` query parameter to specify the language and model to be used for all requests sent within the session; by default, the session uses the model `en-US_BroadbandModel`.

     ```bash
     curl -X POST -u {username}:{password}